almaraz97/almaraz97.github.io/_tabs/about.md

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page. -->
 <!-- {: .prompt-tip } -->
+## TLDR;
+I'm Alex, a full-stack web3 developer and entrepreneur from Sarasota, Florida.
+I'm passionate about privacy, AI, and the future of the internet.
+I'm currently working on a few projects in the web3 space and am open to new opportunities.
+Here's my <a href="/assets/Alejandro_Almaraz_CV.pdf" target="_blank" style="text-decoration: none;">resume</a>!

-## My story
+## My Story
 My name is Alex and I'm from the small city of Sarasota, Florida- best known for it's beaches and a top destination for retirees.
-I've always been excited by science and technology and whle I call Sarasota home I believe my purpose is making a global impact which is why I'm on this journey.
+I've always been excited by science and technology and while I call Sarasota home it has always felt too small for me.
+What drives me is understanding new frameworks, paradigms, mental models, and then applying in novel ways.
+Concretely, this lead me to web3 rewriting incentive structures, zk in privacy, and other tech I think can make a global impact.

 My social awkwardness and painful self-awareness of this fact in grade-school led me to the world of self-improvement at a young age so when I attended the University of Florida psychology seemed like the natural next step.
 As I reached my junior year, however, it became obvious I neither wanted to be a therapist nor an academic.